hitha2000/Cross-Lingual-Text-Summarization/README.md

 * ```google/flan-t5-base``` model, downloaded through a dedicated notebook in ```./backend/app/model-downloading.ipynb```.
 The model is not included in the repository due to its large size (~1GB) and must be downloaded separately before running the application.

-# Setup Instructions:
+# Setup Instructions
-Build and Run with Docker Compose: ```docker-compose up --build```
+* Build and Run with Docker Compose: ```docker-compose up --build```

-Nginx is configured on port 80 as follows:
+* Nginx is configured on port 80 as follows:
     - Serves React static files from /usr/share/nginx/html.
     - Internally forwards API requests (/api) to the backend service running on port 8000.

-# Access the Application:
+# Access the Application

-Open http://localhost in a browser to use the React frontend.
+* Open http://localhost in a browser to use the React frontend.

-Send API requests to http://localhost/summarize for direct backend access.
+* Send API requests to http://localhost/summarize for direct backend access.

 # Usage:

 ### Frontend:

 * Enter the input text in any language.
 * Choose the output language from the dropdown list.
 * Set the desired summary length (default: 100 words).
 * Click Summarize or press Enter.
 * View the generated cross-lingual summary below the input form.
 * Use Clear to reset the form.

-API:
+## API:

 * Endpoint: POST /summarize